EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems

 \subsection{Continual TTA vs. On-demand TTA}

-\Cref{fig:continual-tta} depicts the process of existing TTA approaches, which involves two sequential steps, adaptation and inference, for \textit{each incoming batch of new data}.
-During model adaptation, the model updates certain layers (e.g., BN layers) by minimizing the entropy loss to align with the distribution of the input batch.
-Afterwards, the adapted model performs inference on the current batch to obtain the final results.
-This paradigm, referred to as \textbf{continual TTA} (C-TTA), although achieving optimal performance, is impractical for real-world deployment.
-On the one hand, performing adaptation on every input batch before actual inference significantly increases the latency of estimation because adaptation typically incurs much more time than inference, which is critical in real-time applications.
-On the other hand, from the application perspective, C-TTA is often unnecessary since the domain shift between consecutive batches may be trivial.
-As a result, continual adaptation to these negligible shifts results in wasted computation and energy while providing only incremental performance improvement.
-Furthermore, embodied systems typically must process camera streams frame by frame with low latency, rather than waiting to accumulate a batch.
-In contrast, most existing TTA methods implicitly rely on moderate-to-large batch sizes (e.g., 16) for stable adaptation, which forces continual TTA to buffer inputs until a batch is formed and to run an adaptation step before producing predictions.
-This batching-and-adapt-then-infer pipeline introduces additional latency and is poorly matched to real-time embodied deployment.
+\Cref{fig:continual-tta} depicts the process of existing TTA approaches, which performs two sequential steps for \textit{each incoming batch of new data}: an \textit{adaptation} step that updates certain layers (e.g., BN layers) by minimizing the entropy loss to align with the batch distribution, followed by an \textit{inference} step that produces predictions with the adapted model.
+This paradigm, referred to as \textbf{continual TTA} (C-TTA), although achieving optimal performance, is impractical for real-world deployment: adapting on every batch before inference incurs substantial latency and energy overhead even when the domain shift between consecutive batches is trivial.